Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 A static class member is associated with the class instead of each individual object of the class type.

 Advantage of a static class member is that each object do not need to store a common data as each object's member.
 Moreover, if that static data is changed, each object can use the new value directly without any other modifications.

+A static member can have incomplete type and can be used as a default argument.